 - Fresh Parsley.
 Do not skip this addition!
 It’s the bow on this exquisite mushroom soup present (and what’s a present without a bow?).

-- Sauté the remaining mushrooms with onion, thyme, pepper, and salt.
+- Sauté the Remaining Mushrooms.
+Cook them with onion, thyme, pepper, and salt.
 Add the garlic.

-- Stir in the flour.
-Pour in the wine.
+- Stir in the Flour and Wine.
 Let simmer, stirring constantly.
 Stir in part of the broth and evaporated milk.

-- Stir in the remaining ingredients.
+- Add the Remaining Ingredients.
 Serve with the reserved mushrooms, pepper, and fresh parsley.
 DIG IN!

 - To Store.
 Refrigerate soup in an airtight storage container for up to 4 days.